engineyard/ey-docs/pages/appcloud_update_2011_05_18.md

 **To refactor your rewrite directives:**

 1. Review your rewrite directives.
-2. Using the dashboard, make sure you have specified a domain name for all applications running in your environment.
+2. Using the Dashboard, make sure you have specified a domain name for all applications running in your environment.
 3. Refactor your rewrites into a default server block based on the above example.
 4. Test on a staging environment before deploying to production.